-SECTION 4 Until your membership ends, you must keep getting your medical items and services through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical items, services through our plan

-Until your membership ends and your new Medicare coverage goes begins, you must continue to get your medical items and services through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical items, services care through our plan.

-\Box Continue to use our network providers to receive medical care.

-□ If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- Continue to use our network providers to receive medical care. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 Cigna Healthcare must end your membership in the plan in certain situations
+SECTION 5 We must end your membership in our plan in certain situations

-Section 5.1 When must we end your membership in the plan?
+Section 5.1 When must we end your membership in our plan?

-Cigna Healthcare must end your membership in the plan if any of the following happen:
+We must end your membership in our plan if any of the following happen:

-□ If you no longer have Medicare Part A and Part B.

-- \Box If you move out of our service area. - \Box If you are away from our service area for more than six months.

-If you move or take a long trip, call Customer Service to find out if the place you are moving or traveling to is in our plan's area.

-- \Box If you become incarcerated (go to prison). - □ If you are no longer a United States citizen or lawfully present in the United States. - □ If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - □ If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - □ If you let someone else use your membership card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)

-o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - o If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General.